For sale benzine SEAT

 Value retention: 66 of 100.
 Source and reference date source: Residual-value indication valuation guides segment (historical average) · reference date 2026-05-18

-• Sustainability not yet known
+• Sustainability not yet rated

 Generation